 E-voting enables consensus nodes to digitally sign transactions without the need to ‘send’ votes preventing forgery.
 And when there are more than 50% of the receipts (quorum), transactions are committed on the network.
 Along with its unique gossip protocol, the consensus algorithm used on Shardeum will also auto-rotate the validator nodes on the network, making it extremely difficult for bad actors to attack the network.

 Further, processing individual transactions at transaction level instead of block level eliminates limitations of a fixed block time and block size as is the case on typical blockchains.
 Since Shardeum is a dynamically state sharded network, auto-rotation of validator nodes and transaction level consensus are critical.
 One, it increases security, as mentioned above.
 Two, unlike static state sharding deployed by more recent networks, Shardeum doesn’t have to “wait” for new nodes to join the network and create a shard to parallelize the processing of transactions.
 Thereby, finality is reached very quickly with low latency which helps to avoid network congestion.
 It would also mean the network won’t need excessive energy more than what is required to process transactions.

 A Fast Internet Connection is Enough to Increase TPS

-The processed transactions are grouped into blocks or partitions and passed on to archive nodes.
-This allows the consensus nodes to not have to deal with storing the transaction history and only maintain the current state of each account.
-That means a fast internet connection alone could be enough for nodes on the network to significantly increase its throughput at any given time.
+The processed individual transactions are grouped into blocks or partitions and passed on to archive nodes.
+This allows the consensus nodes to not have to deal with storing the transaction history and only maintain the current state of the accounts they handle.
+That means a fast internet connection alone could be enough for validator nodes (or validators) on the network to significantly increase its throughput at any given time.

 According to the chief scientist of Shardus (the protocol layer of Shardeum), Omar Syed – once you’ve done the consensus for the transactions, the data structure you use to store them does not matter.
 The reason why it matters for other networks is because the data structure is tightly coupled with the consensus.